Kyzyl Beiyit

 How Kyzyl-Beiyit got isolated?

-The village used to have a road connection but got cut off from the road connection in the 1970s when the Naryn River was utilized for hydropower production and thus cutting the village off due to the increased water level of the Naryn river.
+The village used to have a road connection but got cut off from the road connection in the 1970s when the Naryn River was utilized for hydropower production and thus cutting the village off from the road network due to the increased water level of the Naryn river.

 At the same time, the Bishkek-Osh road was being rebuilt on the southern side of the Naryn river gorge to replace the one that ran along the river along the bottom of the gorge and was to be flooded after the construction of the Kurpsai hydroelectric dam was complete.